dbdbc/async-kartoffel/README.md

 # async-kartoffel
-An asynchronous alternative firmware for [kartoffels by Patryk27](https://github.com/Patryk27/kartoffels/)
+An asynchronous abstraction layer for [kartoffels by Patryk27](https://github.com/Patryk27/kartoffels/)

 # Work in progress 🚧